yugalkaushik/sparkle/README.md

-# Sparkle Ecommerce Project
+# Sparkle : E-commerce Application

-Welcome to Sparkle, an ecommerce project developed with React and Tailwind CSS for the frontend, and MongoDB, JWT, dotenv, Express, and Node.js for the backend.
+Welcome to Sparkle, an ecommerce website developed with MERN stack.

 ## Overview